 Did you know that the brittleness and coldness of large ice cubes can cause micro fractures in your teeth and damage them?
-If you have an urge to bite down hard and crunch on ice cubes when you’ve finished your drink, then we recommend you crush the ice first to avoid biting down on large cubes.
+If you have the urge to bite down hard and crunch on ice cubes when you’ve finished your drink, then we recommend you crush the ice first to avoid biting down on large cubes.
 Whilst crushed ice is better than crunching large cubes, it’s still not recommended to eat ice due to its coldness.

 We’ve all done it, we’ve been enjoying a bag of our favourite popcorn and bitten down hard on a kernel.
 The problem with this is that you are not prepared for the extreme biting force that your jaw can exert on individual teeth.
 The biting force can actually be around 5,600lb per square inch!
-That’s an amazing an amount of force when you aren’t expecting it.
+That’s an amazing amount of force when you aren’t expecting it.
 Always sort through popcorn before putting it into your mouth.

 2. Drinking too many sugary drinks

-You’ve heard it before, cutting down on sugar is vital to reducing the levels of tooth decay and problems caused with teeth.
+You’ve heard it before, cutting down on sugar is vital to reducing the levels of tooth decay and problems caused by teeth.
 Sugar feeds the acid-excreting bacteria which live in your mouth.
 Put simply, the more sugar you eat, the more bacteria feed and the more acid they excrete.
 The more acid excreted onto your teeth, the more your teeth will rot!